-(You can listen to this via podcast here)
+You can listen to Breaking the Ice with a Net via podcast here)

 On the ocean, our radio is almost like a telephone (power permitting).
 Now, back in Australia we have used our HF (SSB) to speak to buddies in New Zealand.
 The crackle and buzz moving us to melancholy; we remember how great the radio was on our travels.
 There’s the one time we realised ignorance is bliss and the other time the radio proved its potential to save lives.

 ‘Good morning, this is the East Atlantic Safety and Security Net on Friday 26th December.
 This is Jackie and Noel on board Mariah II.
 Could I have a radio check please?’

 The sun is still sleeping, it is 5 am; a scratchy voice looms eerily into the darkness, someone can hear us, so I continue, ‘Are there any emergency or priority calls?’

 I wait one minute, silently praying that the radio stays quiet.